 The Government Is Not The Solution To The Problem, The Government Is The Problem.
 Ronald Reagan

 I Will Not Comply !
 Go Pound Sand !
+I'd Rather be Judged by 12 than Carried by 6.

 I hope my state does the same but the blind up north may convince my states politicians to drink the kool-aid.